libra/website/docs/life-of-a-transaction.md

 * [Libra Core Overview](libra-core-overview.md) - Provides the concept and implementation details of the Libra Core components through READMEs.
 * [CLI Guide](reference/libra-cli.md) - Lists the commands (and their usage) of the Libra CLI client.
 * [Libra Glossary](reference/glossary.md) - Provides a quick reference to Libra terminology.
+* [State Machine Replication in the Libra Blockchain](papers/state-machine-replication.md) - Provides a detailed look into our consensus protocol **LibraBFT**.